abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 At this point you might be worried that I had forgotten that I am supposed to talk about category theory and I am just presenting a bunch of irrelevant concepts.
 I may indeed do that sometimes, but not right now --- the fact that *functional composition* can be presented without even mentioning category theory doesn't stop it from being one of category theory's *most important concepts*.

 In fact, we can say (although this is not an official definition) that category theory is the study of things that are *function-like* (we call them *morphisms*).
-They have a source and a target, they compose with one another (associatively) and they can be represented by external diagrams.
+Things that are not necessarily functions but have a source and a target like functions, they compose with one another like functions (associatively) and they can be represented by external diagrams.

-And there is another way of defining category theory without defining category theory: it is what you get if you replace the concept of equality with the concept of *isomorphism*.
+And there is another way of defining category theory, without defining category theory: it is what you get if you replace the concept of equality with the concept of *isomorphism*.

 We haven't talked about isomorphisms yet, but this is what we will be doing for the rest of this chapter.

 Isomorphism
 ===